rapidcow/perspective/docs/src/psp/ftypes.rst

    :synopsis: File type mayhem

-.. this is a very interesting module but unfortunately i don't have time to write anything as you can see :(
+.. this is a very interesting module but unfortunately i don't have time to write anything as you can see :( (i swear i'm not mimicking Fermat)

 .. function:: set_context(context)